jwarz/data-scientists-tools/introduction-to-statistics-in-r/readme.md

     ## 1 Belgium             42.1               12.6
     ## 2 USA                 44.6               14.6

+Marvelous mean and median calculation!
+When you want to compare summary statistics between groups, it’s much easier to do a `group_by()` and one `summarize()` instead of filtering and calling the same functions multiple times.

 ## Mean vs. median

 In the video, you learned that the mean is the sum of all the data